arnor-sigurdsson/EIR/docs/tutorials/d_array_output/01_autoencoder.rst

 save some of the generated arrays (as well as the corresponding inputs) during training under the ``results/samples/<iteration>`` folders (the sampling is configurable by the sampling configuration in the output config).
-We can load these numpy arrays and visualize them.
+We can load these numpy arrays, clip them to the range [0,255] and visualize them.

 Here is a comparison of generated images at iteration 500: